TheGrandSeeer/jpg-studio.github.io/README.md

 -add covers and 2-3 of the best pages
 -add admin page to keep track of books loaned
 -link the loan button to the books that have been loaned
+-books that are loaned should be gray and have a red dot on the top right of the spine and cover
 -fix spine animation